Dajeong1024/gnina/README.md

 Installation
 ============

-We recommend that you use the [pre-built binary](https://github.com/gnina/gnina/releases/latest) unless you have significant experience building software on Linux, in which case building from source might result in an executable more optimized for your system.
+We recommend that you use the [pre-built binary](https://github.com/gnina/gnina/releases/latest) unless you have significant experience building software on Linux, in which case building from source *might* result in an executable more optimized for your system.
+The pre-built binary can be used in WSL.

 ### Ubuntu 22.04
 ```